Meghanabharambe/OIBSIP/README.md

 TASK 2: Created a Tribute Page using HTML and CSS

-TASK 3: Created a Basic To-Do Webapp
+TASK 3: Created a Basic To-Do Webapp using HTML, CSS and JavaScript